"Dealing with Darren was easy, he gave me all the information needed and feedback both ways was great!"

 Record Yourself First

-By recording yourself beforehand on your webcam you can see how big (or small) you come across on the screen, how your voice projects, how you project your own body language and how your own kit performs.
+By recording a practice session, you can see how you appear on screen, how your voice projects, and how effectively you use body language and tone.

-Do a Trial Beforehand with Friend or Family Member
+Do a Trial Beforehand with a Friend or Family Member

 Be Aware of Your Body Language

-Recording yourself beforehand will really help you come across as naturally as possible.
-Until holographic imaging becomes the norm you will never be able to communicate as effectively as you would in a face-to-face interview as there is the barrier of the screen and webcam for both parties.
-However, by being aware of your body language you can ensure that your non-verbal communication skills come across.
+Recording yourself beforehand will help you sound as natural as possible.
+Until holographic imaging becomes the norm, you will never be able to communicate as effectively as you would in a face-to-face interview, as there is the barrier of the screen and webcam for both parties.
+However, by being aware of your body language, you can ensure that your non-verbal communication skills come across.

-Be aware of your hands - if you're normally quite an animated person that usually talks with their hands then use them in the Skype call!
+Be aware of your hands - if you're normally quite an animated person who usually talks with their hands, then use them in the Zoom call!
 A big 'no no' is sitting back and crossing your arms.

-Make eye contact by looking straight into your webcam remember that shifting eye contact when talking will make you look as, well, shifty, as it would in a face-to-face meeting.
+Make eye contact by looking straight into your webcam.
+Remember that shifting eye contact while speaking will make you look as untrustworthy as you would in a face-to-face meeting.

 Be Aware of What's Behind You on the Call